cap-js/change-tracking/README.md

 }]);
 ```

-The system now uses the SAP Fiori elements default setting `@UI.PartOfPreview: true`, such that the table will always shown when navigating to that respective Object page.
+The system now uses the SAP Fiori elements default setting `@UI.PartOfPreview: true`, such that the table will always be shown when navigating to that respective Object page.

 ### Disable UI Facet generation